Lines

 _: &T,

-/// This is useful when you expect exactly one rule to be applicable in all cases.
+/// This is useful when you always expect no more than one rule to be applicable, as the

 T: Uniplate + Display,